pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 for example start test
 test For instance, case
 test for instance: case
+test for more detail.
+test for more details.
+test for more info.
 test for more information.
 test For the sake of case
 test for the sake of case